vivinprabhu/NoteX-Frontend/README.md

 ![Screenshot 2024-05-08 113148](https://github.com/vivinprabhu/NoteX-Frontend/assets/87113980/8e18b6bc-cceb-467e-af78-3004c0328669)

 <h1>Hosting issues</h1>
-1) Hosted in render website with minimal resources.
+<li>Hosted in render website with minimal resources.
 So somestimes website will be slow.
-But when you run locally it will work faster you expect.
+But when you run locally it will work faster you expect.</li>
-2) Can't able to make the httpOnly cookie sameSite:'strict' or 'lax'.
-If strict CRUD operations are not performing and while with lax the cookie may disappear while refreshing.
+<li>Can't able to make the httpOnly cookie sameSite:'strict' or 'lax'.
+If strict CRUD operations are not performing and while with lax the cookie may disappear while refreshing.</li>
-3) So while run this project loaclly make sure your cookie property change to sameSite: 'strict' from sameSite: 'none'.
+<li>So while run this project loaclly make sure your cookie property change to sameSite: 'strict' from sameSite: 'none'.</li> <br></br>

 If anyone knows the solution for the above mentioned issues mail me at cseskct255vivinprabhu.s@gmail.com